 Bleomycin Side Effects

-Some side effects of bleomycin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for bleomycin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Along with its needed effects, bleomycin may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.

 Check with your doctor immediately if any of the following side effects occur while taking bleomycin:More common

 - Fever and chills (occurring within 3 to 6 hours after a dose)

 - weakness in arms or legs (sudden)

 Check with your doctor as soon as possible if any of the following side effects occur while taking bleomycin:More common

 Some side effects of bleomycin may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common